Albuquerque Indian School

 Albuquerque Indian School (AIS) was a Native American boarding school in Albuquerque, New Mexico, which operated from 1881 to 1981.
 It was one of the oldest and largest off-reservation boarding schools in the United States.
 For most of its history it was run by the Bureau of Indian Affairs (BIA).
-Like other government boarding schools, AIS was modeled after the Carlisle Indian Industrial School, using strict military-style discipline to strip students of their native identity and assimilate them into white American culture.
+Like other government boarding schools, AIS was modeled after the Carlisle Indian Industrial School, using military-style discipline to assimilate native students into white American culture.
 The curriculum focused on literacy and vocational skills, with field work components on farms or railroads for boys and as domestic help for girls.

-In the 1930s, as the philosophy around Indian education changed, the school shifted away from the military approach and offered more training in traditional crafts like pottery, weaving, and silversmithing.
+In the 1930s, as the philosophy around Indian education changed, the school shifted away from the military approach.
+It offered more training in traditional indigenous crafts such as pottery, weaving, and silversmithing.

 In 1977, administration of the school was taken over by the All Indian Pueblo Council, a coalition of the 20 Pueblos in New Mexico and Texas.
-By this point the campus was in disrepair and it closed soon afterward.
+By this point the campus was in disrepair, and it closed soon afterward.
 Most of the abandoned school buildings burned down and were razed between 1981 and 1993.
 As of 2022 the sole remaining building is the Employees' New Dormitory and Club.

 History

 The school opened in 1881 in an adobe hacienda in Duranes, a village just north of Albuquerque which was later absorbed by the city.
 It was operated by the Presbyterian Board of Home Missions under contract to the Department of the Interior and had an initial enrollment of 40.

 In 1882, the school moved to its permanent site at 12th Street and Indian School Road.
+The 66-acre site was donated for this purpose by city businessmen.
 By 1884, the enrollment was 158.

-It became directly operated by the BIA in 1886.
-In 1925, the school expanded from primary grades to high school, and enrollment peaked at about 1,400 students in the 1930s.
+The BIA took over direct operation in 1886.
+Over the years, more buildings were added to the campus to keep up with expanding enrollment.
+In 1925, the school added upper grades and a high school curriculum to the primary grades.
+Enrollment peaked at about 1,400 students in the 1930s.